Pan-Fried Fish with Blackberry Relish

 - 2 tablespoons minced shallot

-- ¼ mild green chili, very thinly sliced crosswise and deseeded
+- ¼ mild green chile pepper, seeded and very thinly sliced crosswise

 - Mix together in a bowl the olive oil, parsley, mint, garlic, lemon zest, and lemon juice; season to taste with salt and pepper.
 Brush your fish fillets with the parsley and mint marinade and allow to rest while you make the blackberry relish.